sheng-fu/ProsodyProMod/README.md

 ### Modifications

 + Added raw formant measurements (F1, F2, F3) to .normtimeVoice
-+ Added an option to adjust threshold for trimming F0 and formants, i.e., the "maxbump" parameter in the original script (in "trim_if_bump_above_Hz" in extra_options); defaults to 0.01 as the variable 'maxbump' in the original script
++ Added an option to adjust the threshold for trimming F0 and formants (in "trim_if_bump_above_Hz" in extra_options); defaults to 0.01 as the variable 'maxbump' in the original script
 + .BID and “Get ensemble files” outputs are saved to the selected folder when ```Choose_working_folder = 1```
 + Outputs of “Average across speakers” are saved to specified folders